 The one thing that was still missing was proof that carbon dioxide levels in the Earth’s atmosphere were actually rising.
 Consistent reliable monitoring of carbon dioxide levels in the Earth’s atmosphere began in the late 1950s in Antarctica and at the Mauna Loa Observatory in Hawaii, at the direction of an American scientist named Charles David Keeling.

 Keeling’s Curve, Which Shows The Increasing Carbon Dioxide Trend

 During The 1960s Rising Carbon Dioxide Levels Were Confirmed

 In 1960, Keeling reported that the baseline level of carbon dioxide measured in Antarctica had risen.
-While the Antarctica station was scraped in the early 1960s, the Mauna Loa station continues to report carbon dioxide levels to this day.
-The chart featured to the right shows the choppy rise in carbon dioxide levels over time, as recorded at the Mauna Loa station.
+While the Antarctica station was taken out of service in the early 1960s, the Mauna Loa station continues to report carbon dioxide levels to this day.
+The preceding chart shows the choppy rise in carbon dioxide levels over time, as recorded at the Mauna Loa station.